 [Jesus Christ.]
 Peter projected shakily.
 [What the fuck was THAT?]

-[On Elithia, there exists a psychic fungus called a Lykorithe.]
+[A psychic fungus called a Lykorithe.]
 Kora replied.
-[Whatever’s in there isn’t one of them—it had ten larva-sacs instead of four—but it was a close cousin.
-Its other features were pretty much identical.]
+[Whatever’s in there isn’t one of them—it had ten larva-sacs instead of four—but it was a close cousin.]

 “Let’s keep moving.”
 Kora started walking.
 Eun and Peter fell in behind her.

 “That spell…” Peter looked at Kora.
 “What’s it called?”

 “Senkilo’s Cannon.
 It was invented by an eccentric wizard named Hylinian Senkilo.
 He was a famous explorer—Elithia’s version of your Invertebrate Jones.
 My nan-ma would tell me stories about him before I went to sleep.”

 “Indiana Jones,” Peter corrected.
 “Could you teach me how to do that?
 Sikorsky’s Cannon?”
 He’d been meaning to ask her to show him some spells, but over the last few months, he’d been preoccupied with other stuff—Blake, the Timekeeper, his psychedelics research—and it had slipped his mind.

 “Senkilo’s,” she said.
 The wheels on the pushcart squeaked and grumbled as they turned a corner.
 “And no, I can’t.
 Not unless you spend several years studying basic arcana.
 Magic is more than wands and special phrases—it’s contingent on wiping preconceptions off the veneer of your consciousness.
 That’s the only way to convert your intent into energy.”